Pilgrim Baptist Church: Reconstruction plans

 Following the devastating fire that destroyed all but the exterior masonry walls of Pilgrim Baptist Church, the congregation committed to reconstructing the church on the current site.
 Sufficient documentation exists to ensure an accurate reproduction of the church, allowing for necessary alterations related to current liturgical and code requirements.

 The target period for reconstruction of Pilgrim Baptist is the 1920s–1930s era.
 This period was chosen because it was during this time that, as Pilgrim Baptist Church, the most significant events associated with the building, including the rise of gospel music, occurred.
 At the same time, the building itself retained most of the physical elements that characterized its original design as a synagogue by Adler & Sullivan.

 The exterior of the structure will be reconstructed to include all of the character-defining features of its original construction, which survived into the 1920s.
 At the interior, the sanctuary will be reconstructed to include all of the character-defining features of its original construction, with necessary modifications to accommodate modern accessibility and church usage requirements.

+In 2017, the Pilgrim Baptist Church was sold to the National Museum of Gospel Music.
+Afterward, a $40 million fundraising effort commenced for the museum.
 The August 2020 Midwest derecho caused significant damage to the structure but the damage was not expected to affect the reconstruction schedule.